laudio/pyodbc/README.md

 # Build the test container image
 $ docker build --target=test laudio/pyodbc:test .

-# Create .env.test file with database connection creds
+# Create .env.test file with your database connection creds
 # using the the example file .env.example.
 # You'll need to update .env.test with your values after this.
 $ cp .env.example .env.test